ControlCore-Project/documentation/docs/source/usage.rst

 This copies 30 into edges so both programs finish at the same time

-Finally, run debug to execute the workflow.
+Next, use debug command to execute the workflow.

 ``./debug``